crypticdefense/audits/README.md

 # About CrypticDefense

-**Top-ranked web3 security researcher (2x 🏆1st place)** with a focus on AMMs, lending protocols, and bridges.
-Computer Science graduate, experienced judge for security competitions, and former developer specializing in debugging medical imaging software.
+**Independent web3 security researcher (2x 🏆 1st place)** specializing in AMMs and DEXs, with deep experience in Uniswap v4 hooks.
+Computer Science graduate, security competition judge, and former developer.
+Available for AMM and DeFi protocol audits.

 ## 📊 Contest Highlights